axpogroup/AXH-SonarFish/README.md

 # Introduction
 This is the codebase for the fish sonar project.
 The goal of this project is to provide a continuous sonar based fish detection solution for HTU.
-To that end a sonar sensor is placed in the water and connected to a raspberry pi via a HDMI capture device.
-In the future, the raspberry pi shall receive the stream of sonar images, run the fish detection algorithm on the data and store the output as well as record the stream of sonar images.
-To facilitate continuous operation the raspberry pi shall send regular heartbeats to a hardware- and possibly a cloud-based watchdog.
-If an issue occurs specific users should be informed.
+To that end a sonar sensor is placed in the water and connected to a Raspberry Pi via a HDMI capture device.
+The Raspberry Pi receives the stream of sonar images, runs the fish detection algorithm on the data and stores the output and records the stream of sonar images.
+To facilitate continuous operation the Raspberry Pi sends regular heartbeats to a hardware watchdog.
+At a later stage a Grafana dashboard will act as cloud-based watchdog and alert users if the system is not running as expected.

 # Stucture
 The codebase is structured into the following sections:
 - **algorithm**: the fish detection algorithm, taking a video file as an input and giving .csv / visual / video output.
-This part of the code shall be open-sourced at a later stage of the project.
-This code is ready for a review.
+This part of the code shall be open-sourced at a later stage of the project and can function independently of the rest of the continuous operation setup.
-- **analysis**: all code related to applications of the algorithm for development, production or special projects.
-This section stores the input, output files and tools - it does not need reviews at this stage.
+- **analysis**: all code related to applications of the algorithm for development or special projects.
+This section stores input files, output files and tools.
-- **hardware**: all code pertaining to the initialization and continous operation of the raspberry pi.
-This code is still at a prototyping stage and must not be reviewed yet.
+- **continous_operation**: all code pertaining to the setup, initialization and continuous operation of the Raspberry Pi.

+# Continuous operation
+This is a high-level overview of the steps needed to run the continous operation.
+1. Assemble the hardware as described in TOD0 MINGLE LINK
+2. Follow the instructions in continous_operation/raspberry_pi_setup_instructions.md to prepare the Raspberry Pi software.
+This includes installing Ubuntu, git, getting the repo, installing the requirements and setting up autostart on reboot and the watchdog TOD0 Watchdog bit.
+3. Specify the desired output directory, detector setup and other settings in continous_operation/settings.
+When establishing a new location or sonar settings be sure to adapt the settings and masks of the algorithm on a single file using the algorithms interactive visual output.
+4. Reboot the system and the recording should start after 2 minutes.
+5. Monitor the recording and the outputs using the commands in continous_operation/src/controller.py.
+They should be accessible via an alias, e.g., "control check_status".

-# Running the algorithm
+# Running the algorithm on an individual file
 This is a short guide to run the fish detection algorithm on a sample video.
 1. Install the requirements specified in requirements_mac.txt
 2. Download the sample sonar video from here: [demo_sample_sonar_recording.mp4 - Azure link valid until 31.03](https://axh4lab4appl4sonar4sa.blob.core.windows.net/sonar-recording-sample/demo_sample_sonar_recording.mp4?sp=r&st=2023-02-02T12:37:44Z&se=2023-03-31T19:37:44Z&spr=https&sv=2021-06-08&sr=b&sig=gw5GanJeONyhg9bcVtagfeAXa2tn7YDHj67GjvlAA8U%3D)